 2001

 Sensing the threat posed by the Nazi regime in 1938, Jewish lawyer Walter Redlich (Merab Ninidze) relocates with his wife, Jettel (Juliane Köhler), and daughter, Regina (Lea Kurka), to a remote farm in Kenya, abandoning their once-comfortable existence in Germany.
 They each deal with the harsh realities of their new life in different ways.
-Walter is resigned to working the farm as a caretaker; pampered Jettel resists adjustment at every turn; while the shy yet curious Regina immediately embraces the country— learning the local language and customs, and finding a friend in Owuor, the farm’s cook.
+Walter is resigned to working the farm as a caretaker; pampered Jettel resists adjustment at every turn; while the shy yet curious Regina immediately embraces the country— learning the local language and customs, and finding a friend in Owuor (Sidede Onyulo), the farm’s cook.
 As the war rages on the other side of the world, the trio’s relationships to their strange environment become increasingly complicated.
 Things worsen when the British authorities round up all German citizens including Jews and intern them in Nairobi, separating men from women.
 Dispirited, Walter decides to join the Allied army, and Jettel stays to run the farm with Owuor.

 Uprising